Aeration, Decantation, Oxidation and More

 Many people are interested to know if our wines would benefit from decanting or aerating, versus pouring straight from the bottle.
 This is an important aspect of tasting wine, since we want our wines to showcase their best attributes.

-Exposing wine to air does two things:
+Exposing wine to air causes two things:

 Oxidation: an example of this process is much like an apple turning brown after its skin is broken.